benshimonz/V1/README.md

 A red table below the path defines constraints on the path's segments types.
 The table has three columns:

-- A constraint on th number of allowed path segments of this type along the path
+- A constraint on the number of allowed path segments of this type along the path
 - The path segment type
-- An indication whether a 'mirror image' of this path segment is valid as well
+- An indication whether a 'mirror image' of this path segment type is valid as well

 Here are some examples: